BigBang1112/mania-server-manager/README.md

   - `OfficialStadiumTimeAttack.txt` - TimeAttack server like `OfficialTimeAttack.txt` but with Stadium tracks only
   - `OfficialStadiumCup.txt` - Cup server like `OfficialCup.txt` but with Stadium tracks only
   - `OfficialStadiumRounds.txt` - Rounds server like `OfficialRounds.txt` but with Stadium tracks only
-  - `OfficialStadiumLaps.txt` - Laps server wlike `OfficialLaps.txt` but with Stadium tracks only
+  - `OfficialStadiumLaps.txt` - Laps server like `OfficialLaps.txt` but with Stadium tracks only
   - `OfficialStadiumTeams.txt` - Teams server like `OfficialTeams.txt` but with Stadium tracks only
   - `OfficialStadiumStunts.txt` - Stunts server like `OfficialStunts.txt` but with Stadium tracks only
 - For Trackmania 2 official title packs: